spacetelescope/drizzlepac/doc/source/astrometry.rst

 .. code-block:: python

-    from drizzlepac.hlautils import astroquery_utils as aqutils
+    from drizzlepac.haputils import astroquery_utils as aqutils
-    from drizzlepac.hlautils import astrometric_utils as amutils
+    from drizzlepac.haputils import astrometric_utils as amutils
     from astropy.io import fits
     from stwcs.wcsutil import headerlet